Sujangauchan/US_University_ETL_Analytics/README.md

 - `max_active_runs=1` — prevents overlapping runs from contending for the DuckDB write lock (a real collision found and fixed during development)
 - Retries once after a 2-minute delay on failure
 - Exhausted retries write a structured failure entry to the task log (`on_failure_callback`) — hook point for future email/Slack alerting
+- Airflow containers run with `TZ` explicitly set to match the OLTP host's timezone — a real bug surfaced during development where a container/host clock mismatch caused `updated_at` watermarks to appear ahead of the container's own clock, silently halting incremental loads

 ## Concurrency